Guide to Importing and Exporting

 With this POTENTIAL around the corner – why are we not exporting more to our neighbouring countries or further up the continent already?

-- Avoid costly mistakes by understanding the ‘heel’ of trade and its different facets
+- Avoid costly mistakes by understanding the ‘wheel’ of trade and its different facets

 - Learn how to apply the correct terms of sale to apply to your contract

-This course is recommended for personnel involved in importing and exporting in RSA, including logistics, sales, legal, financial, and administration departments.
+This course is recommended for people involved in importing and exporting in RSA, including logistics, sales, legal, financial, and administration departments.
 This is not an advanced course.

 - Geography of trade